“D or Die” is the title of the Vitamin D chapter in the Muscadine Magic book. It’s not hyperbole.

 Sunshine is free.
 Vitamin D supplements are inexpensive.
 Every doctor should be screaming from the rooftops to optimize Vitamin D levels.

-If your doctor has not schooled you on the need to optimize your vitamin D levels, especially in response to C0v1d, he/she is either ignorant or cares more about their income than your health.
+If your doctor has not schooled you on the need to optimize your vitamin D levels, he/she is either ignorant or cares more about their income than your health.

 You probably know that Ultraviolet B (UVB) sunlight reacts with a cholesterol derivative in your skin to create Vitamin D (the “Sunshine Vitamin”).